lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - DP from 0 to Number of stairs, turns out its fibbonacci
     - on n-1 how many ways to reach goal, what abount n-2, and n-3.
 ## 88 Merge Sorted Arrays
-    - Treverse reversed so you dont have to shift
+    - traverse reversed so you dont have to shift
     - walk along with m and n -> nums[m+n-1] is the first 0 from the back
     - num1 may be left at the end.
 ## 94 Binart Tree Inorder Traversal